dritchie/adnn/nn/README.md

 net.eval(input);

-// Networks have associated parameters, which is a list of tensors. net.parameters;   // May be empty for certain networks
+// Networks have associated parameters, which is a list of tensors. net.getParameters();   // May be empty for certain networks

 // When training is enabled, NNs will compute partial derivatives w.r.t.
 //    their parameters.
 Otherwise, they do not (for efficiency).